bkuhn/talks/Oslo-2016/compliance.markdown

 + Through the accident of history (&amp; lots of great work by Linux hackers):
       + Linux is the battle ground for copyleft.

-# Why Linux?

-+ Corporate lawyers have decided to stand their ground here:

-+ Corporate lawyers advise their clients to create proprietary Linux modules, and fight us.

-+ Linux proprietary module enforcement.

 # Zero-Sum Game